manuelbieh/react-book/hooks/hooks-api.md

 }
 ```

 It might be a good idea to tell the user which operation has failed and how they might be able to recover from the error.
-Maybe the provided username did not exist and we could offer an opportunity to the user to re-enter the username and correct their mistake.
+Maybe the provided username did not exist and we could offer an opportunity to the user to re-enter their username and correct their mistake.
 Another possibility could be that the API might not be available at the moment which could inform the user to try again at a later point of time.

 If however the request was dealt with successfully and we could obtain data from the API, we dispatch the `REQUEST_SUCCESS` **action**.
 This not only contains a `payload` but also a `meta` property which includes the timestamp of the request.